loloserrano/11_23/content/_index.md

 ## Mary Joe Frug
 ### (1941-1991)

 Mary Joe Frug was a gender and legal theorist who produced luminary work on oppressive gendered patterns in American law.
 She is credited with producing some of the first postmodernist feminist work.
-Frug's ["Re-Reading Contracts"](/docs/rereadingcontracts) is the direct inspiration for this.
+Frug's "Re-Reading Contracts" is the direct inspiration for this project.
+Unfortunately, Serrano can't find a way to supply free access to this article.

 <--->

 ## Lolo Serrano
 ### (1999-Present)

 Lolo Serrano is a candidate for a JD/PhD in American Legal History at the University of Pennsylvania.
-They are interested in discourse, identity, and power.
+So far, they have worked on projects tackling discourse, identity, and power in 20th century America.
+Ultimately, they want to study international law and contribute to dismantling American imperialism.

 {{< /columns >}}